schriker/derum/README.md

 # Design

 Since I work on both the design and coding part of the project design files are only for guidance and might not look exactly the same on production.
-I like to tweaks and change some parts of the design directly when coding.
+I like to tweak and change some parts of the design directly when coding.

 You can find the design on figma:
 - [Figma Project](https://www.figma.com/file/4FNOok2FZt2DetpgUZVkSG/Derum)